beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 server), the server corrects the mismatch with a HelloRetryRequest and the client needs to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2.
-If no common cryptographic parameters can be negotiated, the server MUST abort the handshake with an appropriate alert.
+If no common cryptographic parameters can be negotiated after the second ClientHello message is sent, then the server MUST abort the handshake with an appropriate alert.

 ~~~
          Client                                               Server